 The Board of Health shall conduct its job interviews in compliance with Michigan's Open Meetings Act.
+Information on candidates will be forwarded to MDHHS for review.

 The Board of Health shall offer an individual the position of health officer, only after obtaining written confirmation from MDHHS that the selected health officer candidate possesses the prior training and experience as required by the Public Health Code.
 Written confirmation from MDHHS is defined as a letter, memorandum, or written statement approving the qualifications of the health officer candidate.